barionleg/cesium.wiki.gs/CZML-Content.md

 ## Pyramid

-Defines a pyramid.
+A pyramid.
 A pyramid starts at a point or apex and extends in a specified list of directions from the apex.
 Each pair of directions forms a face of the pyramid.
 The pyramid may be capped at a radial limit.

 **Property Name**: `pyramid`